 Of the 202 patients taking part in the trial, 101 were randomly assigned to receive thrombolysis with tenecteplase (0.25mg/kg of patient body weight) and then received thrombectomy.
 The other half of patients received thrombolysis with alteplase (0.9mg/kg) and then went on to receive thrombectomy.
-In all cases, thrombolysis was delivered within 4.5 hours of stroke.
+In all cases, thrombolysis was delivered within 4.5 hours of a stroke.

-The study found that tenecteplase was superior to alteplase in being able to return blood flow to the blocked artery, and that there was also a significant improvement in functional outcomes of patients 90 days after their stroke in those who had received tenecteplase relative to those who received alteplase.
+The study found that tenecteplase was superior to alteplase in being able to return blood flow to the blocked artery and that there was also a significant improvement in functional outcomes of patients 90 days after their stroke in those who had received tenecteplase relative to those who received alteplase.

-Other on-going trials are investigating the effectiveness of tenecteplase versus alteplase in stroke patients who do not go on to receive thrombectomy afterward.
+Other on-going trials are investigating the effectiveness of tenecteplase versus alteplase in stroke patients who do not go on to receive thrombectomy afterwards.
 One of these is the Stroke Association and BHF co-funded ATTEST-2 study in the UK.

 For an overview of the trial findings and their interpretation, watch the video from Bruce C. Campbell MBBS (Hons), PhD, Royal Melbourne Hospital.

 A number of sessions that I attended were of particular interest to our work supporting SSOs in low and middle-income countries (LMICs).